 - Women might be better at reading body language because more of their brain is active when they evaluate other’s behavior.
 MRI scans reveal that women have 14 to 16 active brain areas while evaluating others, whereas men only have four to six active.

 Taking into account some of the female body language cues, here are some tips for both men and women:

-- When approaching a woman, men should never come up to a woman from behind, as this will put her on guard.
+- When approaching a woman, men never should come up from behind, as this will put her on guard.
 They are better off coming in at an angle and then standing at an angle.

 6. Likeable Female Body Language:

-What do people consider “likeable” body language.
-Here are some of the behaviors that are attractive and likeable in both social, business and romantic situations:
+What do people consider “likable” body language?
+Here are some of the behaviors that are attractive and likable across social, business and romantic situations: